HackSoc/constitution/README.md

     2. MUST contain the result of any vote on the amendment they represent.
     3. MUST represent an amendment to exactly one Appendix of the Constitution.
     4. MUST not affect the content of the Constitution.
+    5. MUST contain a comment stating any time the amendment was considered at a General Meeting.
 2. Commit messages merging Pull Requests for amendments to Constitutional appendices:
     1. MUST contain the results of the passing vote for the amendment they represent (i.e. the number of votes for, against, and abstaining)
     2. MUST start with the text 'Appendix `X`:', where `X` is the letter of the affected appendix.